- Military Basics

-- Are either of you quick to lose your temper?
+- Are you quick to lose your temper?
 Do you criticize one another in public?
 Are you jealous?
-Being critical or losing your temper easily is a sign of an unhealthy or disrespectful relationship.
+Being critical or losing your temper is a sign of an unhealthy or disrespectful relationship.

-- Do you “argue well?”
+- Do you “argue well”?
 Do you argue over little things?
-Or just avoid conflict?
+Or avoid conflict?
 If you have a disagreement, do you talk in a way that respects the other’s contributions, feelings and viewpoints?

 - Do you have educational goals?
-If so, you may need to earn a degree through on online university or program, face possible relocation during your schooling.
+If so, you may need to earn a degree through an online university or program, or face possible relocation during your schooling.

 - Are you marrying primarily to access military benefits?
 While this is certainly tempting, by itself it’s not enough reason to enter into a legally binding contract with another person.

 How did you do?
-It’s good to be honest and know that a military marriage may bring an exciting life as well as its own challenges.
+It’s good to be honest and know a military marriage may bring an exciting life, as well as its own challenges.
 Be prepared — you are more likely to enjoy a strong and healthy relationship.
 Here are some resources to strengthen your relationship.